aomdahl/gleanr_workflow/README.md

   * `--converged_obj_change`: Specify the proportion of change in the objective to declare convergence.
 A value of 0.01 means that convergence occurse when the objective changes by 1% or less from the previous iteration.

 ## Analysis from the paper
+For a detailed outline of particular analyses and results from the publication (including the relevant scripts), please see the following:
+ - Simulation of GWAS summary statistics and benchmarking against existing factorization methods [here](https://github.com/aomdahl/gleanr_workflow/tree/main/manuscript_analyses/simulations)
-- For a detailed outline of the steps and scripts used in the cross-cohort analysis of FinnGen and UKBB GWAS, see the document [here](https://github.com/aomdahl/gleanr_workflow/blob/main/manuscript_analyses/FinnGen_vs_UKBB_analysis/full_analysis.md)
+ - Cross-cohort analysis of FinnGen and UKBB GWAS, see the document [here](https://github.com/aomdahl/gleanr_workflow/blob/main/manuscript_analyses/FinnGen_vs_UKBB_analysis/)
-- For a detailed outline of the steps and scripts used in the analysis of 137 diverse phenotypes, see TBD
+ - Analysis of 137 diverse phenotypes, see [here](https://github.com/aomdahl/gleanr_workflow/tree/main/manuscript_analyses/PanUKBB_analysis)
+For access to several of the outputs from the published work, including GLEANR factorization results and enrichment findings, see our Zenodo link [here](https://zenodo.org/records/15190916)